YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 example `MVCE`_.
 Providing an MVCE with your bug report drastically increases the likelihood that someone will be able to help resolve your issue.
+Make sure that your report input is free of any problems as reported by the `check_` command.
 One way to minimize a design is to use the `bugpoint_` command.
 You can learn more in the `how-to guide for bugpoint_`.